natalienakkk/CVRP_AISolution/README.md

 There are 5 input examples : example1,example2,example3,example4,example5 - each example contains input parameters like capacity , expected results , each city details etc.

-Choose the input file from the 5 given and Run CVRP_Solution.py by writing the name of the input file you choose the main function.
+Choose the input file from the 5 given and Run CVRP_Solution.py by writing the name of the input file you choose in the main function.

 For ALNS approach for solving CVRP run file ALNS_CVRP.py exactly according to how is explained earlier.
-For Genetic Algorithm approach just the run file CVRP_GA2.
+For Genetic Algorithm approach just  run file CVRP_GA2.py exactly according to how is explained earlier.